Are All Vegan Restaurants Considered Kosher?

 Taken on its own, just about all vegan food could be eligible for kosher certification.
 Kosher laws specifically prohibit the eating of certain bottom-feeding fish, crustaceans, pork, and cuts of beef, as well as the mixing of milk and meat — all things that vegans stay away from.

 But does this mean that all vegan restaurants are kosher automatically, or do certain aspects of food preparation affect that determination?
-If you're Jewish and going vegan, or vegan and going kosher, keep reading for all the info you need.
+If you're Jewish and going vegan, vegan and going kosher, or anything in between, keep reading for all the info you need.

 Are vegan restaurants kosher?